How is gestational diabetes diagnosed?

 In the challenge test, you drink a glass of water with 50 grams of sugar dissolved in it.
 One hour later, blood is taken from a vein in your arm to measure your blood sugar levels.
 If the value is below 7.5 millimoles per liter (mmol/l, which is about 135 mg/dl), the results are considered to be normal and no more tests are done.

-If the results of the challenge test are abnormal, a glucose tolerance test is done.
-Unlike the challenge test, it has to be done on an empty stomach.
+Unlike the challenge test, the glucose tolerance test has to be done on an empty stomach.
 In other words, you shouldn’t eat anything for at least eight hours beforehand.
 You're only allowed to drink still mineral water or tap water during this time.
 At the beginning of the test, a blood sample is taken.
 You then drink a sugar solution containing 75 grams of glucose dissolved in 300 ml of water.
 A blood sample is taken from a vein in the arm one hour later, and then again after two hours.
 If any of the following three blood sugar levels is reached or exceeded, gestational diabetes is diagnosed:

 • After fasting: 5.1 mmol/l (92 mg/dl)